 When a principal investigator (PI) at the UW decides to solicit funding for a research project from a sponsor, he or she identifies an appropriate funding opportunity and then, often with the assistance of a research administrator, puts together a research proposal according to the sponsor’s instructions.
 From the proposal information, the PI and/or research administrator create an online application—called an “eGC1”—in SAGE (System to Administer Grants Electronically).
-The application provides the means to route the proposal information around campus and to OSP for approval before the proposal is eventually submitted to the sponsor.
+The application provides the means to route the proposal information around campus and to OSP for approval before OSP submits the proposal to the sponsor.

 The application includes the proposal components for submission to the sponsor and provides the university answers and explanations to a series of compliance questions.
 The application includes: